rogera-magenic/Magenic_HW5_JavaForAutomationEngineers/README.md

-# Magenic_HW4_JavaForAutomationEngineers
+# Magenic_HW5_JavaForAutomationEngineers
-This is the fourth HW for the Magenic Java for Automation Engineers Class
+This is the fifth HW for the Magenic Java for Automation Engineers Class